DataDog/integrations-core/iis/README.md

 # Overview

-Collect IIS metrics aggregate across all of your sites, or on a per-site basis.
+Collect IIS metrics aggregated across all of your sites, or on a per-site basis.
 The IIS Agent check collects metrics for active connections, bytes sent and received, request count by HTTP method, and more.
 It also sends a service check for each site: is the site up, or down?

 # Installation